 Because cancer in children is rare, taking part in a clinical trial should be considered.
 Some clinical trials are open only to patients who have not started treatment.

 Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
 The pediatric oncologist works with other pediatric health care providers who are experts in treating children with brain tumors and who specialize in certain areas of medicine.
 These may include the following specialists:

 Signs or symptoms caused by the tumor may begin before the cancer is diagnosed and continue for months or years.
 It is important to talk with your child's doctors about signs or symptoms caused by the tumor that may continue after treatment.

 - Physical problems.

 - Changes in mood, feelings, thinking, learning, or memory.

 - Second cancers (new types of cancer).

 Children diagnosed with medulloblastoma may have certain problems after surgery or radiation therapy such as changes in the ability to think, learn, and pay attention.
 Also, cerebellar mutism syndrome may occur after surgery.
-Symptoms of this syndrome include the following:
+Signs of this syndrome include the following:

-- Not being able to speak.
+- Delayed ability to speak.

 - Trouble swallowing and eating.